 This is analogous to reducing calories to lose weight because it completely ignores the BSW.
 Suppose our BSW is set at 200 pounds (91 kg), but we want to weigh 170 pounds (77 kg).
 Conventional advice tells us to cut 500 calories per day to lose 1 pound per week.
 Initially weight goes down to 185 pounds (84 kg), but then our appestat kicks in to make us gain weight.
 We become hungrier and basal metabolism slows in order to regain the weight.
 So we try even harder by cutting more calories.
 But our body responds by further slowing our metabolism.
 We continually fight against ourselves in an ultimately futile attempt to lose weight.
 Well, that didn’t work.
 What is a simpler solution?
 Turn down the appestat or BSW.
 How to do that?
 Read on, my friend.

 The body weight ‘thermostat’

 So how does our appestat work?
-Recall that obesity is a disease caused by excessive insulin, not just excessive calories.
+Recall that excessive insulin continbutes to obesity in addition to excessive calories.
 It is a hormonal imbalance.
 If you are not familiar with these ideas, you can find details in The Obesity Code book or review my past blogs at www.IDMprogram.com.
 If you need further help, you can contact us for personalized coaching or join our membership program.
 Insulin signals our body to store food energy in the form of body fat.
 When we fast, and insulin goes down, we burn some of that stored energy and this is why we don’t die in our sleep every night.